rowanmoul/ArchSecureDualBoot/README.md

 tpm2_setprimarypolicy --hierarchy l --auth file:dictionary-attack-lockout-authorization.bin
 ```

-- `--hierarchy l` identifies the DA Lockout "hierarchy" as the one to set the authorization on.
+- `--hierarchy l` identifies the DA Lockout "hierarchy" as the one to set the authorization on (that's a lowercase L, not a 1).
   - The Dictionary Attack Lockout isn't really a hierarchy, but it's authorization is set with the same command as the hierarchies.
 - `--auth file:dictionary-attack-lockout-authorization.bin` sets the authorization value for the given "hierarchy".

-It is also possible to set a policy, in addition to the authorization value, however this is not done for simplicity.
+It is also possible to set a policy, in addition to the authorization value, however this is not done here for simplicity.
 For any TPM object, the default authorization value is empty string, which allows anyone in, but the default policy is null, which can never be satisfied.
 Therefore it is critical to at least set the authorization value, but not necessarily the policy.

 **WARNING**
 Do not loose this authorization value!!